dc35956/gk7102-hack/README.md

-# Hack for Cheap Chineese Goke GK7102 Cloud IP Cameras
+# Hack for Cheap Chinese Goke GK7102 Cloud IP Cameras

 This hack is for various Chinese Goke GK7102 based IP Cameras.
 There are few different firmware varieties across various brands of cameras, which means it is impossible to know what exactly will work for you.
 Older firmware are more hackable because the root filesystem is mounted read/write.
 In the new firmwares the root filesystem is mounted read-only but the /home directory is writeable.
 This hack is based on (https://github.com/ant-thomas/zsgx1hacks)